 Selected topics in Health Education not covered by regular catalog offerings.
 Course content and unit credit to be determined by the Office of Instruction and faculty.
 May be offered in a seminar, lecture and/or laboratory format.
-Offered as Credit/No Credit only.
+Credit/No Credit only.
+Non-associate degree applicable.

-SELECTED TOPICS IN HEALTH EDUCATION
+299 SELECTED TOPICS IN HEALTH EDUCATION